|116L.02||Job skills partnership program.|

 116L.02 Job skills partnership program.

 Subd.
 2. Appointment.
-The Minnesota job skills partnership board consists of: seven members appointed by the governor, the chair of the governor's workforce development council, the commissioner of trade and economic development, the chancellor, or the chancellor's designee, of the Minnesota state colleges and universities, the president, or the president's designee, of the University of Minnesota, and two nonlegislator members, one appointed by the subcommittee on committees of the senate committee on rules and administration and one appointed by the speaker of the house.
-If the chancellor or the president of the university makes a designation under this subdivision, the designee must have experience in technical education.
-Four of the appointed members must be members of the governor's workforce development council, of whom two must represent organized labor and two must represent business and industry.
-One of the appointed members must be a representative of a nonprofit organization that provides workforce development or job training services.
+The Minnesota job skills partnership board consists of: nine members appointed by the governor, the commissioner of trade and economic development, the commissioner of economic security, and the chancellor, or the chancellor's designee, of the Minnesota state colleges and universities.
+If the chancellor makes a designation under this subdivision, the designee must have experience in technical education.
+Two of the appointed members must be representatives from organized labor.

 Subd.
 3. Qualifications.
 Members must have expertise in, and be representative of the following fields of education, job skills training, labor, business, and government.